Bangladeshi football league system: Post-Independence (1971–present)

-In 2007, the B.League was introduced as Bangladesh's first professional national league, later renamed the Bangladesh League in 2009 and rebranded as the Bangladesh Premier League in 2012.
+In 2007, the B.League was introduced as Bangladesh's first professional national league, later renamed the Bangladesh League in 2009, rebranded as the Bangladesh Premier League in 2012, and finally renamed the Bangladesh Football League in 2025.
 The Premier Division and First Division merged to form the new second-tier, the Dhaka Senior Division League.
-The professional league allowed clubs outside Dhaka to participate and had no relegation until the 2009–10 season.
+The professional league allowed clubs outside Dhaka to participate and had no relegation until the 2008–09 season.
 Senior Division champions and runners-up earned promotion only if they met professional league licensing criteria.
 In 2009, the Bashundhara Club Cup Championship, a one-time tournament, saw its winners and runners-up qualify for the 2009–10 professional League.
-The introduction of the Bangladesh Championship League in 2012 established a permanent promotion-relegation system, with relegated clubs from the 2010–11 season joining the second-tier professional national league.
+The introduction of the Bangladesh Championship League in 2012 established a permanent promotion-relegation system, with relegated clubs from the 2010 season joining the second-tier professional national league.